 Even if you have a will it is very possible that your will is going to change over time.
-Keep in mind that you can change your existing will or create an entirely new will as often as you'd like.
-So many things can change in a person's life that might affect their will.
-You should make it a habit to review your will often especially if one of the following events has taken place:
+Keep in mind that you can change your existing will or create an entirely new will as often as you’d like.
+So many things can change in a person’s life that might affect their will.
+You should make it a habit to review your will often especially if one of the following events have taken place:

 - your marital status has changed

 - the marital status of beneficiaries or others named in your will has changed